Long-COVID incidence proportion in adults and children between 2020 and 2024

 Abstract

-Background: Incidence estimates of post-acute sequelae of SARS-CoV-2 infection, also known as long-COVID, have varied across studies and changed over time.
-We estimated long-COVID incidence among adult and pediatric populations in three nationwide research networks of electronic health records (EHR) participating in the RECOVER Initiative using different classification algorithms (computable phenotypes).
-Methods: This EHR-based retrospective cohort study included adult and pediatric patients with documented acute SARS-CoV-2 infection and two control groups-- contemporary COVID-19 negative and historical patients (2019).
-We examined the proportion of individuals identified as having symptoms or conditions consistent with probable long-COVID within 30-180 days after COVID-19 infection (incidence proportion).
-Each network (the National COVID Cohort Collaborative (N3C), National Patient-Centered Clinical Research Network (PCORnet), and PEDSnet) implemented its own long-COVID definition.
+Background: Incidence estimates of post-acute sequelae of severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) infection, also known as long COVID, have varied across studies and changed over time.
+We estimated long COVID incidence among adult and pediatric populations in 3 nationwide research networks of electronic health records (EHRs) participating in the RECOVER (Researching COVID to Enhance Recovery) Initiative using different classification algorithms (computable phenotypes).
+Methods: This EHR-based retrospective cohort study included adult and pediatric patients with documented acute SARS-CoV-2 infection and 2 control groups: contemporary coronavirus disease 2019 (COVID-19)-negative and historical patients (2019).
+We examined the proportion of individuals identified as having symptoms or conditions consistent with probable long COVID within 30-180 days after COVID-19 infection (incidence proportion).
+Each network (the National COVID Cohort Collaborative [N3C], National Patient-Centered Clinical Research Network [PCORnet], and PEDSnet) implemented its own long COVID definition.
 We introduced a harmonized definition for adults in a supplementary analysis.
-Results: Overall, 4% of children and 10-26% of adults developed long-COVID, depending on computable phenotype used.
-Excess incidence among SARS-CoV-2 patients was 1.5% in children and ranged from 5-6% among adults, representing a lower-bound incidence estimation based on our control groups.
+Results: Overall, 4% of children and 10%-26% of adults developed long COVID, depending on computable phenotype used.
+Excess incidence among SARS-CoV-2 patients was 1.5% in children and ranged from 5% to 6% among adults, representing a lower-bound incidence estimation based on our control groups.
 Temporal patterns were consistent across networks, with peaks associated with introduction of new viral variants.
-Conclusion: Our findings indicate that preventing and mitigating long-COVID remains a public health priority.
-Examining temporal patterns and risk factors of long-COVID incidence informs our understanding of etiology and can improve prevention and management.
+Conclusions: Our findings indicate that preventing and mitigating long COVID remains a public health priority.
+Examining temporal patterns and risk factors for long COVID incidence informs our understanding of etiology and can improve prevention and management.

 Authors